All Episodes

 941.

-We need 60 more, guys.
+We need 60 more guys.

-Would you guys question for you guys?
+Would you guys, question for you guys.

 Would you guys want me to stream when I'm like in Twitter spaces talking?

-Um, would you guys be interested in me like because I'd be on is Twitter space a lot Like having discussions and talks and everything else like that.
+Would you guys actually, you know, since we're waiting for you guys to like this goddamn video, would you guys be interested in me like, because I'd be on this Twitter space a lot, like having discussions and talks and everything else like that.

 Like, would y'all want me to start streaming that stuff on Rumble and YouTube?

-I a lot of it I probably won't be able to put on YouTube, to be honest with y'all, because a lot of it is debates about certain topics, if you know what I'm saying.
+A lot of it I probably won't be able to put on YouTube, to be honest with y'all, because a lot of it is debates about certain topics, if you know what I'm saying.

 Okay, shit.